 I can’t even begin to imagine how it got there but it makes for a very cool photo.
 It also perfectly marks the entrance to the first tunnel located right behind it.

-The first two tunnels have no windows and are completely dark, so have the flashlight at the ready.
-That’s where you’ll feel the most claustrophobic on the
+The first two tunnels have no windows and are completely dark, so have the flashlight ready.
+That’s where you’ll feel the most claustrophobic on the entire trail.

 A thousand windows of Guimar